igwgames/nes-starter-kit/README.md

 ### Part 2: Making it your Own

-6. Changing the overworld map
+10. Changing the overworld map
+11. Understanding art on the NES
-6. Adding new map tiles
+12. Adding new map tiles
-7. Changing the sprite art
+13. Changing the sprite art
-8. Adding new enemies
+14. Adding new enemies
-9. Adding collectible sprites
+15. Adding collectible sprites
-10. Adding/changing music
+16. Adding/changing music
-11. Adding/changing sound effects
+17. Adding/changing sound effects
-15. Changing movement
+18. Changing movement

 ### Part 3: Polish and more!